QuasarBrains/.github/profile/README.md

-# QuasarBrains - Infinitely extensible automation tools
+# QuasarBrains - Infinitely extensible automation tools and services

 Our goal is to build tools that developers can use to easily automate their lives and workflows.
 By building systems, both enterprise and open-source, that provide the heavy lifting, so that you can focus on the fun parts of the automation process.